The most powerful current in the world's oceans. Which current in the Zusha River is fast or slow Antarctic Circumpolar Current

 Kuroshio

-To the question whether the current of the Volga is fast or slow, asked by the author Adelina Kuasheva the best answer is The nature of the Volga
+To the question whether the current of the Volga is fast or slow, asked by the author Adelina Kuasheva the best answer is The nature of the Volga flow

 Features of lowland rivers

-2. Low flow rate
+2. Low flow speed

 3. Wide shallow valley